-Bear in mind, if you do have a payroll budget and are looking to relieve the stress of hiring your first employee, we recommend checking out Gusto.
+Bear in mind, if you do have a payroll budget, we recommend checking out Gusto.
 In addition to running payroll, they can manage your new hire reporting, workers comp insurance, benefits, payroll taxes and more.
-It’s not that expensive, either: they offer a simple pricing model of $39/month + $6/month per employee, which makes it the most cost effective online payroll software that will can handle your federal and state payroll taxes.
+Pricing starts at $39/month + $6/month per employee, which makes it one of the most cost effective benefits and payroll solutions.
 Try it free for 1 month.

 4 Best Free Payroll Software Options